 - if your savings and capital are worth more than £23,250, you are expected to pay the full cost of your care and support.
 This means that you will be a 'self-funder.'
 This means that you will be a private resident and must pay the care home directly.
-The Council cannot make payments on your behalf. - if your capital and savings are worth between £14,250 and £23,250, we will take this into account, along with your regular income when working out what you can afford to pay; or - if your savings and capital are worth less than £14,250, we will not include them in your financial assessment.
+The Council cannot make payments on your behalf.
+If your savings are approaching this limit, you will be eligible to apply to the local authority where you are living for assistance in paying your care fees.
+At this time, a financial assessment will be carried out, and the value of your capital and assets, including your property, will be taken into account in determining how much you can afford to pay for your care.
+If you are living in Redcar and Cleveland and would like more information you can contact us on 01642 771500 and a member of the team can support you through the process. - if your capital and savings are worth between £14,250 and £23,250, we will take this into account, along with your regular income when working out what you can afford to pay; or - if your savings and capital are worth less than £14,250, we will not include them in your financial assessment.
 We will only take into account your regular income.

-Will the value of your home be included?
+7. Will the value of your home be included?